hygull/react-native/README.md

 [DialogBox](https://www.npmjs.com/package/react-native-dialogbox)

-I have listed most of the errors that I faced [here](./docs/do-not-do-this.mdown).
+I have listed most of the errors  [here](./docs/do-not-do-this.mdown) that I faced while creating ios application.
 Just check it.

-You can also check list of great linkes [here](./docs/links.md)
+You can also check list of great links [here](./docs/links.md)

 | program/technology | version |
 | ------------------ | ------- |